Venus and Jupiter 'kiss' in the sky this month. How to see the two planets' close approach

 The build-up

-It sets in the west shortly after sunset, which means you should only attempt to observe it once the Sun has fully set.
+It sets in the west after sunset, which means you should only attempt to observe it once the Sun has fully set.

 Jupiter, meanwhile, is heading slowly into the Sun's glare and will eventually be lost from view by mid June, before emerging as a morning planet in autumn 2026.

-That means by early summer, the two planets will meet in the sky, like celestial ships temporarily passing each other in the night.
+That's why this month, the two planets will meet in the sky, like celestial ships temporarily passing each other in the night.

 And you may be thinking that we're approaching prime summertime in the build-up to the Venus-Jupiter conjunction, which is hardly ideal for spotting planets under a dark night sky.